orbmis/smart-contract-event-hooks/README.md

 Another risk from front-running affects relayers, whereby the relayer's transactions to the subscriber contracts can be front-run by generalized MEV searchers in the mempool.
 It is likely that this sort of MEV capture will occur in the public mempool, and therefore it is advised that relayers use private channels to block builders to mitigate against this issue.
 By broadcasting transactions to a segregated mempool, relayers protect themselves from front-running by generalized MEV bots, but their transactions can still fail due to competition from other relayers.
 If two or more relayers decide to start relaying hook events from the same publisher, then the relay transactions with the highest gas price will be executed before the others.
 This will result in the other relayer's transactions failing on-chain, by being included later in the same block.
 For now, there are certain transaction optimization services that will prevent transactions from failing on-chain, which will offer a solution to this problem, though this is out-of-scope for this document.
 A future iteration of this proposal may well include the option for trusted relayers, who can enter into an on-chain enforceable agreement with subscribers, which should reduce the race-to-the-bottom competitive gas fee issue.

-In order to cultivate and maintain a reliable relayer market, it is recommended that where possible, a subscriber contract implements a logical condition that checks that the gas price of the transaction that is calling the `verifyHook` function to ensure that the gas price does not effectively reduce the fee to zero.
+In order to cultivate and maintain a reliable relayer market, it is recommended that where possible, a subscriber contract implements logic to either rebate any gas fees up to a specified limit, (while still allowing for execution of hook updates under normal conditions), or implements a logical condition that checks that the gas price of the transaction that is calling the `verifyHook` function to ensure that the gas price does not effectively reduce the fee to zero.
 This would require that the smart contract have some knowledge of the approximate gas used by the `verifyHook` function, and checks that the condition `minFee => fee - (gasPrice * gasUsed)`.
 This will mitigate against competitive bidding that would drive the effective fee to zero, by ensuring that there is some minimum fee below which the effective fee is not allowed to drop.
 This would mean that the highest gas price that can be paid before the transaction reverts is `fee - minFee + ε` where `ε ~= 1 gwei`.
 This will require careful estimation of the gas cost of the `verifyHook` function and an awareness that the gas used may change over time as the contract's state changes.

 ### Replay attacks